Saanich—Gulf Islands: Riding associations

 Riding associations are the local branches of political parties:

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

-Current Member of Parliament
+Current member of Parliament

-Its Member of Parliament is current and former Green Party leader Elizabeth May.
-She was first elected in 2011 and is the first Green MP to be elected to the House of Commons.
-She defeated Conservative Incumbent and cabinet minister Gary Lunn.
+As of 2024, the district's member of Parliament is Green Party leader Elizabeth May.
+She was first elected in 2011 and was the first Green MP to be elected to the House of Commons.
+She defeated Conservative incumbent and cabinet minister Gary Lunn.